Skip to main content

 • Are there caveats or limitations in the research on Lactobacillus brevis SBC8803?

-• Can Lactobacillus brevis SBC8803 reduce inflammation?
+• Does Lactobacillus brevis SBC8803 help with sleep quality?

 • Simple Slumbers